 Our partners regularly tell us these events are a good way to get a sample of the candidates coming available and find out student backgrounds, soft skills, team fit and so on.
 They tend to use Speed Networking as a way of networking before selecting for their recruitment process and even use the time to shortlist via mini interviews.

 “We’ve found the whole process to be very good.
 Being able to meet with candidates in a more formal setting helped immensely and I recommend that to fellow employers.
 I felt that having explained the role and the sort of work we are looking to do helped the candidates in the formal interview.
 It was nice to meet them all in a less stressful, more relaxed setting to hear about the kind of careers and roles they were looking for.” – Dominic Greenslade from The Improvement Service

 Want to know more?

 If you’re interested in changing career take a look through our courses page – we run Speed Networking events for all cohorts on our three immersive, full-time courses.
-Alternatively, if you’re a potential employer looking to hire, you’ll find speed networking events on our Partner Events page, including our session in Edinburgh.
+Alternatively, if you’re a potential employer looking to hire, you’ll find speed networking events on our Partner Events page.